“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 There are many ways to move around Malawi, and getting around this relatively small country is not difficult when compared to most African countries.

-London is a good starting point to get in Malawi via Johannesburg, in South Africa.
-Daily flights are operated by South African Airways and British Airways, leaving London in the evening, and arriving in Jo’burg the following morning.
+London is a good starting point for getting to Malawi via Johannesburg, South Africa.
+Daily flights are operated by South African Airways and British Airways, leaving London in the evening and arriving in Johannesburg the following morning.

-Connections from Johannesburg to Malawi are operated by South African Airways daily to Lilongwe and three times a week to Blantyre.
+Connections from Johannesburg to Malawi are operated by South African Airways, with daily service to Lilongwe and three times a week to Blantyre.

-Other parts of Europe are well connected with Kenya Airways flying via Nairobi and Ethiopian Airways via Addis Ababa (great deals from Rome).
+Other parts of Europe are well connected to Kenya Airways, flying via Nairobi, and Ethiopian Airways via Addis Ababa (great deals from Rome).

 If you are coming from North America, you could fly directly to South Africa or pass through Europe (most likely London).

-We recommend using Kiwi.com as a tool for such fly searches, as it is the most powerful available and with the widest range of options.
+We recommend using Kiwi.com for such flight searches, as it is the most powerful option and offers the widest range of options.
 You can search flights straight from the link down here.

 Lake Malawi Ferries – Ilala Ferry and Chambo Ferry